All Projects Are Possible

-Beyond gatherings that fall under the Day Use rules, Community members and groups can now use the Park for lots of different projects and new activities.
-Meetings, Weddings, Retreats, Fund Raising Events.
+Beyond gatherings that fall under the Day Use rules, Community members and groups can utilize Sohum Community Park for various projects and activities such as Meetings, Weddings, Retreats, and Fund Raising Events.

 We already have a Skate Ramp, a Disc Golf fairway and a Labyrinth.
 What about a rope course or zip lines or an Environmental Camp?
 Maybe prayer meetings or meditation in the cathedral of the trees?
 How about that Dog Park so many of you have asked about?
 Whatever you come up with, you can propose to the Board of Directors for review.
 Once your project is approved, you can go for it.

-This translates to mean YOU have full power to plan, implement, fund and maintain your (approved) project.
-Because, as a general rule, the Park’s goal is to minimize its role in implementing projects.
+This translates to mean YOU have full power to plan, implement, fund and maintain your board-approved project on Park property.

 Power to the People!